-■ Feature Services.
+Feature Services.
 A Feature Service uses the Feature Server.
 Rather than a map being rendered on the server, data is bundled and streamed to the requesting client.
 Since more of the processing is done in the client, requests are sent to an ArcIMS Spatial Server only when additional data is needed.
-Feature Services have internal access to the Geocode and Extract Servers for handling geocode and extract requests, respectively.
+Feature Services have internal access to the Geocode Server for handling geocode requests.